 The field evaluation, laboratory testing, and geotechnical analyses presented in this geotechnical report have been conducted in general accordance with current practice and the standard of care exercised by geotechnical consultants performing similar tasks in the project area.
 No warranty, expressed or implied, is made regarding the conclusions, recommendations, and opinions presented in this report.
 There is no evaluation detailed enough to reveal every subsurface condition.
 Variations may exist and conditions not observed or described in this report may be encountered during construction.
 Uncertainties relative to subsurface conditions can be reduced through additional subsurface exploration.
 Additional subsurface evaluation will be performed upon request.
-Please also note that our evaluation of structural issues, environmental concerns, or the presence of hazardous materials.
+Please also note that our evaluation was limited to assessment of the geotechnical aspects of the project, and did not include evaluation of structural issues, environmental concerns, or the presence of hazardous materials.